flamedfury/flamedfury.com/src/posts/2024/2024-12-31-reflections-2024-music.md

 alt: My year in music 2024
 ---

+What's happening, Internet?
 I don't do Spotify, so I don't get a Spotify Wrapped in November, but I can get some interesting stats from ListenBrainz once we reached the end of the year.

 This year was a good year for music for me.
 I got into a lot of local music this year, both old and new.
 It's been great revisiting local albums that were popular when I was younger, while also diving into old and new international artists.